DrakeMech/Portfolio_Projects/SensorData/README.md

 - Python 3.7+
 - Python packages: `websockets`, `python-osc`
 - Modern browser with Web MIDI API support (Chrome, Edge)
-- Virtual MIDI port tool (loopMIDI for Windows recommended)
+- Virtual MIDI port tool (loopMIDI for Windows recommended, srry for Mac Users) (Might be other options too, a little research might help you find it.)
-- MIDI monitoring software (optional, for debugging)
+- MIDI monitoring software (optional, for debugging) (MIDI-OX/Pocket MIDI or some other software you might find)

 ---
 ## Use